ofajs/ofa-v4-docs/docs/en/cases/event-passing.md

 Besides listening for native events, `on` can also be used to listen for custom events, which is very important for event communication between components.
 Custom events are triggered through the `emit` method.
 By triggering custom events, custom data can be passed to the receiving party.

-If you need to cross Shadow DOM boundaries between components to trigger an event, you can add the `composed` attribute.
+If you need to cross Shadow DOM boundaries between components to trigger an event, you can add the `composed` property.

 In the following example, we will learn how to use the `emit` method to pass events between nested components.